nickjeffrey/check_raspi_temperature/README.md

 # check_raspi_temperature
 nagios check for Raspberry Pi onboard CPU/GPU temperature sensors, as well as 1-wire USB-attached temperature sensors.

+NOTE: only the DigiTemp DS9097U 1-wire USB-attached temperature sensor is available to the author.
+Pull requests to support additional sensors are most welcome!

 # Requirements
 ssh on nagios server, perl and ssh on monitored Raspberry Pi